While your fundraiser invites, venue, and event promotions are essential, the highest priority is generating revenue for your cause.

 - What kind of offers do you give out?

 - Will follow-ups help?

 - Most importantly, how to sell tickets for a fundraising event.

 This article will answer all your questions and help boost ticket sales for your next fundraising event.

-Offering discounts is a good way to encourage people to buy tickets and boost event attendance.
+Offering discounts is an excellent way to encourage people to buy tickets and boost event attendance.
 You can offer different prices to encourage people to buy before the prices increase.

 The different offers you can provide are:

-- Early Bird Discount: Offering a substantial discount for early ticket purchase is a good way to encourage people to buy tickets before the prices increase.
+- Early Bird Discount: Offering a substantial discount for early ticket purchases is an excellent way to encourage people to buy tickets before the prices increase.
 Selling early bird passes helps promote your event and boosts event attendance.

-- Group Discounts: People like attending events with friends, family or colleagues.
+- Group Discounts: People like attending events with friends, family, or colleagues.
 So giving group discounts help in selling a lot of tickets.
-For example, give 10 tickets at the price of 8.
+For example, give ten tickets at the price of 8.

-- Members Only Pre-sale: Giving discounts to your members helps to kick-start ticket sales.
+- Members Only Pre-sale: Giving your members discounts helps kick-start ticket sales.
 You should provide this for a limited period before opening tickets to the public.